michael-silva/sales-control/README.md

 # Avenue Code UI Challenge - Part I #

 ## Timelog ##
-* Started at 15:15
+* Started at 15:15pm
-* Coffebreak at 15:45
+* Coffebreak at 15:45pm
-* Back to work 16:15
+* Back to work 16:15pm
-* Pause to maker dinner at 20h
+* Pause to maker dinner at 20pm
-* Current time elapsed = 4:45
+* Current time elapsed = 4:45pm
-* More a little of work 00:00
+* More a little of work 00:00am
-* Going to sleep at 1:15
+* Going to sleep at 1:15am
-* Go back tomorrow
+* Starting work at 10:00am

 next tasks
-create map
-responsive styling
 input and error validation
 revision
 write tests